LumoSQL/archive-lumodoc/doc/README.md

 The first rule of LumoSQL documentation is "Yes please, we'd be delighted to receive patches and pull requests, in any way you want to make them".
 Anyone who has gone to the trouble to write down something useful about LumoSQL is our friend.
 We know there's a lot to fix.
+Here is [the TODO](./TODO.md).

 If you want to make a quick documentation fix, then edit the Markdown and send it to us by any means you like, especially a Github Issue or Pull Request.
 You